swerb420/grok721/README.md

 ## Dependencies

-Install the base requirements for the lightweight scripts:
+The `requirements.txt` file now contains only the minimal packages needed to run `main.py` and `async_pipeline.py`.
+Install these core dependencies first:

 ```bash
 pip install -r requirements.txt
 ```

-The packages in `requirements-extra.txt` are optional and only needed for the advanced pipelines (`extra_pipeline.py`, `advanced_pipeline.py`, `mega_pipeline.py`, `ultimate_pipeline.py`, `untrimmed_pipeline.py`).
-Install
+Heavier analytics and machine learning libraries have been moved to `requirements-extra.txt`.
+Only install this file when you plan to run one of the advanced pipelines (`extra_pipeline.py`, `advanced_pipeline.py`, `mega_pipeline.py`, `ultimate_pipeline.py`, `untrimmed_pipeline.py`):
-them in addition to the base requirements if you want to run those scripts:

 ```bash
 pip install -r requirements.txt -r requirements-extra.txt